Pretty much everyone has heard of this Morse code distress signal, but there is still some confusion about what “SOS”

-When sending it the dashes are three times as longs as the dots to help distinguish between them.
-It is easy to remember and hard to misinterpret for anything else if you are familiar with the code.
+It is easy to remember and hard to misinterpret for anything else if you are even somewhat familiar with the code.

-Let's look at how this signal became the universal call for help and how exactly how one is sent.
+Let’s look at how this signal became the universal call for help and exactly how one can send an “SOS.”

 Language barriers often hinder communication, but when it comes to emergencies, we really need our calls for help to be understood loud and clear.

-In the early 1900s, different companies or even countries had their own versions of emergency communication and signaling.
+In the early 1900s, different companies or even countries had their own emergency communication and signaling versions.
 Sometimes rescue was made very difficult or even impossible with many different ships using different languages.

-As the number of boats on the water worldwide grew and grew, it seemed to become clear there needed to be some better universal communication for safety measures.
+As the number of boats on the water worldwide grew and grew, it seemed clear there needed to be some better universal communication for safety measures.

-The SOS signal was first adopted by the German government in 1906 who, later that year, proposed its widespread use at the first International Radiotelegraph Convention in Berlin.
+The German government first adopted the SOS signal in 1906 and later that year proposed its widespread use at the first International Radiotelegraph Convention in Berlin.

 It was accepted by many countries who attended the convention, and the agreement officially went into effect on July 1, 1908.
 From there, SOS started to take the place of the CQD signal, which is believed to be one of the first distress signals accepted for radio use.

-The first actual reported uses of the SOS signal came in 1909.
+The first actual reported use of the SOS signal came in 1909.
 The RMS Slavonia sent the first SOS recorded when the ship ran aground and became stranded.
 This emergency signal was clearly received, and all crew members and passengers were rescued safely.

-There was some resistance in adopting and using only SOS, which was likely because many operators had gotten just grown accustomed to their already known signals.
+There was some resistance in adopting and using only SOS, which was likely because operators had just grown accustomed to using the signals they already knew.

 In 1912, when the Titanic set sail, the older distress signal CQD was still widely used even though sailors knew of the newer SOS signal.